More about Punjab National Bank

 Price projections:

-PNB's price projections have been gradually revised upward, reflecting increased confidence in the company's future performance.
-This trend suggests analysts expect PNB to achieve greater success in the coming periods.
+PNB's price projections have been revised higher over time, reflecting increased confidence in the company's future potential.
+This steady upward trend suggests analysts expect PNB to continue its positive trajectory.

 Recommendation changes over time: